jellyfin/jellyfin.org/docs/general/server/metadata/identifiers.md

 ### The Movie Database (TVDB)

-The identifier is found in the URL of the movie/show.
+The identifier is found in the URL of the title.
 For example:

 URL: `https://www.themoviedb.org/movie/569094-spider-man-across-the-spider-verse`